 A framework is a development structure with pre-made tools and solutions, allowing the development process to proceed more quickly.
 A framework is comparable to a partially finished product from which you might develop a finished undertaking.
 Compared to developing in plain language, it is much faster and less expensive.
 Each language has a wide variety of frameworks.
 Both ordinary ones, which may be used to design any solution, and specialised ones, which are best suited for specific tasks, are available.
 In order to create elaborate projects with unique capabilities, frameworks are employed to build a mobile application.

 There are numerous options available in all languages, but PHP is the language of choice for all widely used content management systems.
 A ready-made solution, like CMS, allows you to put together a project yourself from several elements.
 Small tasks can be constructed using CMS.
-It permits quickly producing a specific customised product.
-It simply needs a little tweaking because this programme is already prepared.
+It permits quick production of a specific customised product.
+It simply needs a little tweaking because this program is already prepared.

 Each answer serves as the foundation for the development of others.
 CMS is created using frameworks, whereas frameworks are created using plain languages.